 Maine Road 0-1 Ashton Athletic

 North West Counties Premier

 Maine Road is famous in football for being Manchester City's former ground, and indeed their badge looks like one of the Premiership club's former badges.
-The club were formed in 1955 by a Manchester City supporters group from Rusholme, the district of Manchester well known for it's selection of Indian Resturants.
+The club was formed in 1955 by a Manchester City supporters group from Rusholme, the district of Manchester well known for its selection of Indian Resturants.
 They played in the Manchester League for most of their history, joining the North West Counties League in 1987 when ground improvements allowed them to do so.
-Initially in the league's second tier, they earned promotion within 3 seasons to gain a place in what is now called the Premier Division.
+Initially, in the league's second tier, they earned a promotion within 3 seasons to gain a place in what is now called the Premier Division.
 Apart from a spell between 2002-04 where they were relegated, they have remained in the top division ever since.
-A best ever league finish of runners up was achieved in 2013.
+A best ever league finish of runners-up was achieved in 2013.
 Before the weekend's games, they were 6th in the league, but still 21 points behind leaders Runcorn Linnets, even at this early stage of the season.

 In the FA Cup, the club has reached the 2nd Qualifying Round on a few occasions, most recently when they lost out to South Shields in 1997.
 In the FA Vase, the 4th Round was reached a couple of years previously where they were defeated by Leicestershire side St Andrews.
 Other cup honours include the Manchester Amateur Cup, the Manchester Premier Cup and most recently the North West Counties League Cup in 2008.